gramineproject/graphene/Documentation/tutorials/pytorch/index.rst

 #.
 Create a symbolic link to the generic Graphene loader (``pal_loader``).
 This
    is just for convenience.

-#.
-Because Graphene requires 1-1 manifest-executable correspondence, it will
-   also create a symlink to the Python binary, with the name corresponding to the manifest.

 Now, launch Graphene via ``pal_loader``.
-You can simply append the arguments after the executable name.
+You can simply append the arguments after the project name.
 Our example takes ``pytorchexample.py`` as an argument::

    ./pal_loader ./python3 pytorchexample.py